-There’s a narrow road that leads up to the farm and you can drive up every half hour and then you can drive down every half hour.
+There’s a narrow road that leads up to the farm, and you can drive up every half hour, and then you can drive down every half hour.
 It’s a very short hike that offers one of the most breathtaking views in Norway.

 KNOW BEFORE YOU GO

-But for places where it’s not abundant, I recommend a bladder you can easily pack in your backpack like the RIQUIK military grade hydration pack that you can pack in a regular backpack like the Osprey Atmos or a tactical hydration pack for running or hiking.
+But for places where it’s not abundant, I recommend a bladder you can quickly pack in your backpack like the RIQUIK military grade hydration pack that you can pack in a regular bag like the Osprey Atmos or a tactical hydration pack for running or hiking.

 HAVE YOU BEEN TO NORWAY?

 - Save money from epic photography gear guides and round-ups

 - Learn to travel better and longer from travel tips and resources

 - Get free travel photos and other freebies